 They say that Fontainhas has been discovered by Francis Drake himself.
 And that he is the main reason why you can spot so many people with green or blue eyes in Fontainhas.

 Please walk down to the village and enjoy the vibe of this very remote place.
 I highly recommend visiting Tchu, form Bar Tchu.
 This place will make you feel at home immediately.
 Tchú usually serves one daily menu made by ingredients of the surrounding gardens.
 I also recommend his self-made fruit juices.

 Every other ingredient that doesn’t grow in the fertile valley, he gets it from Ribeira Grande.
-Consequently several days a week, he walks all the way to Ribeira Grande to get the beers and Cokes he serves in his bar.
+Consequently, several days a week, he walks all the way to Ribeira Grande to get the beers and cokes he serves in his bar.
 At (too) cheap prices.
-With a heavy heart, we say goodbye to Tchú and hike back home the same way we came from Ribeira Grande.
+With a heavy heart, I said goodbye to Tchú and hiked back home the same way I came from Ribeira Grande.

-That’s it for DAY 1, I recommend to return to your base and enjoy the Cape Verdean night.
-Why not with a concert at 7Sois7Luas Music Center?
-(Contact Hamilton – [email protected] or +238.911.9978 )
+That’s it for day 1.
+I recommend to return to your base and enjoy the Cape Verdean night.
+Why not with a concert at the 7Sois7Luas Music center?
+(Contact Hamilton – firstname.lastname@example.org or +238.911.9978 )